Federated Deep Learning for Intrusion Detection in IoT Networks: Introduction

 In 2017, Researchers at Google introduced \ac{FL}, a distributed learning paradigm that preserves user privacy and data confidentiality~\cite{pmlr-v54-mcmahan17a}.
 In \ac{FL}, multiple clients collaboratively train a global model under the orchestration of a central server without sharing any raw data. \ac{FL} can be used to implement a distributed \ac{IDS} addressing the aforementioned requirements~\cite{AlMarri2020FederatedML}.
 However, the authors in~\cite{CAMPOS2022108661} note that most intrusion detection research using \ac{FL} utilises unrealistic data distribution among the participants and inappropriate datasets.

 To address these issues, this paper presents an \ac{FL}-based \ac{IDS} tailored to \ac{IoT} systems, considering the impact of \ac{non-IID} data.
-In particular, we use the recent TON-IoT~\cite{ToN-IoT} dataset.
-We partition the dataset according to the destination IP address to simulate a real-world scenario.
+In particular, we use the recent TON-IoT~\cite{ToN-IoT} dataset and partition it according to the destination IP address in order to simulate a real-world scenario.
 This enables the performance evaluation of our \ac{FL}-based \ac{IDS} with realistic \ac{non-IID} data.
-We implement two \ac{FL}-based \ac{IDS} flavours, one based on \acp{DNN} and one based on our previous work on \acp{DBN} and evaluate their performance under the \ac{FL} framework.
+We implement two \ac{FL}-based \ac{IDS} flavours, one based on \acp{DNN} and one based on our previous work on \acp{DBN} and evaluate their performance.
 To address the impact of the non-IID dataset on the detection performance, we evaluate the effect of three aggregation methods (FedAvg, FedProx and FedYogi) and also compare the use of pre-trained models against randomly initialised models.
-We implement our \ac{FL} experiments relying on the Flower framework~\cite{Flower}.
 The experimental results show that starting \ac{FL} from a pre-trained model alleviates the effect of data heterogeneity and improves the stability of global aggregation in \ac{FL}.
 In addition, FedProx increases the detection performance, followed closely by FedYogi.
 Nevertheless, the centralised \ac{IDS} performs significantly better than the \ac{FL} approaches.